lauraglo/DeteccionAnomaliasAviones/README.md

 Mahalanobis Distance measures how many standard-deviation-equivalents a point lies from the training distribution, accounting for feature correlations.
 PCA (2 components) is applied first to reduce dimensionality and decorrelate features:

 - **Anomaly criterion**: MD > 3 × mean training distance → anomaly flag.
 - **Why MD?** Parameter-free, interpretable, and computationally lightweight.
-Provides a strong statistical baseline — especially effective when the healthy-state distribution is approximately Gaussian.
+Provides a strong statistical baseline, especially effective when the healthy-state distribution is approximately Gaussian.

 ---